stt-datacore/website/static/crew/ardra_crew.md

 rarity: 4
 series: tng
 memory_alpha:
-bigbook_tier: 9
+bigbook_tier: 3
 events: 1
 in_portal: true
 published: true
 ---

 Poor-ish stats with little staying power.
 Excels in a single area, but is fantastic there; arena +Acc @ 6 sec with huge crit values.
-If you want her arena prowess only, then ignore this ranking as she's one of the best there.
-For some, she may find a recurring niche as Skirmish crew, where she can provide a ludicrous boost for any level of instant damage crew you care to field.
+Until DB introduces competition for what she offers, she's a must have for ship battles, both daily and in Skirmishes.